SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Software Requirement Specification.md

 ### 2.3 User Classes and Characteristics
 - **Potential Buyers:** Use the tool to quickly understand product pros and cons.
-- **Business Owners:** Integrate the tool to enhance user experience and increase sales.
+- **Business Owners:** Integrate the tool to enhance buyer experience and increase sales.
 - **Developers and Quality Team:** Build, maintain, and ensure the quality of the software.
 - **Regulatory Bodies:** Ensure compliance with legal standards and data protection.
 - **Content Creators/Publishers:** Ensure accurate summaries of their content.